 Visual field tests are used to check for gaps in your range of vision.
 They can help detect eye diseases or nervous system problems that limit your ability to see objects clearly in the entire visual field or in one part of it.
 Several tests are commonly done to evaluate a person's visual field.

 - The confrontation test.
-Your health professional will sit or stand 2 ft (0.6 m) to 3 ft (1 m) in front of you.
+Your doctor sits or stands 2 ft (0.6 m) to 3 ft (1 m) in front of you.
 You cover one eye while fixing your gaze on his or her nose.
 He or she slowly moves a finger or hand from the outer edge of your visual field toward the center and from the center toward the edge through all areas of your visual field.
-You will focus your eye on your health professional's nose and signal when you first see his or her finger or hand.
+You will focus your eye on your doctor's nose and signal when you first see his or her finger or hand.
 The test is then repeated for the other eye.

 The Amsler grid test checks for